 How good is your memory?
-Do you take your memory and mental capacity for granted?
+Do you take your mind and mental capacity for granted?

 Anyone who is interested in improving their memory and mental effectiveness, no matter what age; a student for final exams, a professional or business person who wants to improve performance, or a senior to maintain and enhance their mental ability can benefit by learning memory techniques.